The Price Group Talent Agency

 Author

 I attended the The United Nations International School (UNIS) and am a native of New York City.
-I am a S.U.N.Y Purchase grad with a major in Theatre Studies I worked and interned for Universal Studios, and have directed in California, New York and Pennsylvania at Penn State's Centre Stage Theatre.
-I also resided three years in Casting at The San Diego Repertory Theatre and mentored as an agent for Beverly Anderson - the longest running female independent, agent in New York City.
+I am a S.U.N.Y Purchase grad with a major in Theatre Studies I worked and interned for Universal Studios, and have directed in California, New York and Pennsylvania at Centre Stage Theatre.
+I also resided three years in Casting at The San Diego Repertory Theatre, working under Sam Woodhouse and Todd Salovey and mentored as an agent for Beverly Anderson - the longest running female independent, agent in New York City.

 View my profile on LinkedIn